Looking for a fun way to enjoy more leafy greens? This Szechuan spinach is a little sweet, a little spicy, simple to make, and oh-so delicious!

 - 1 teaspoon honey

 - 1 tablespoon low-sodium tamari or soy sauce

 - 1 tablespoon rice vinegar

-- Bring water to a boil in a large pot.
-Pour over spinach in colander and let drain completely.
+- Heat water in a large pot.
+Once boiling, pour over the spinach in the colander.
+Allow to drain completely.

-- In a small bowl, combine scallions, honey, tamari/soy sauce, sesame oil, rice vinegar, crushed red pepper and ginger root.
+- In a small bowl, combine the scallions, honey, tamari or soy sauce, sesame oil, rice vinegar, crushed red pepper, and ginger root.

 - Toss the spinach with the dressing, then allow it to sit for at least 30 minutes before serving.